 A recent Gatehouse news headline declares, “Schock: Congressional bipartisanship a good omen for 2011.”

 That sounds like good news!
 We need more Republican Congressman who will set aside the past two years of obstruction.

-But it started to sound less . . . → Read More: Aaron Schock praises bipartisanship while remaining partisan
+But it started . . . → Read More: Aaron Schock praises bipartisanship while remaining partisan